LesFruitsDefendus/saskatoon-ng/INSTALL.md

 ## .env settings

-Saskatoon uses `python-dotenv` to manage local environment settings.
+Saskatoon uses `django-dotenv` to manage local environment settings.
 Copy the [saskatoon/env.template](saskatoon/env.template) file into `saskatoon/.env` and adapt it to your needs.

 WARNING: always keep the `.env` file out of source control (see [.gitignore](.gitignore) file).